Jeanronu/cs283-f24-assignments/HelloUnity/ReadMe.md

 ### Notes:
   The "CollectionGame" Script was seperated into 3 different Scripts for simplicity at time of setting up the unity game:
-  - Coin.cs
+  - CollectionGame.cs
-  - Monedero.cs
+  - Monedero.cs -> Adds up coins when pick them up
-  - Monedero UI.cs
+  - Monedero UI.cs -> Show total on the UI by calling Monedero.cs

 ### Assets added
   - https://assetstore.unity.com/packages/3d/props/coin-treasure-bundle-with-animation-3d-250070